timarmstrong/incubator-impala/README.md

 ## More about Impala

+The fastest way to try out Impala is the [quickstart Docker container available via the Apache Kudu project](https://github.com/apache/kudu/blob/master/examples/quickstart/impala/README.adoc).

-To learn more about Impala as a business user, or to try Impala live or in a VM, please visit the [Impala homepage](https://impala.apache.org).
+To learn more about Impala as a user or administrator, or to try Impala, please visit the [Impala homepage](https://impala.apache.org).
 Detailed documentation for administrators and users is available at
 [Apache Impala documentation](https://impala.apache.org/impala-docs.html).

 If you are interested in contributing to Impala as a developer, or learning more about Impala's internals and architecture, visit the